top of page

 Does Couples Therapy mean our relationship is failing?

 Seeking Couples Therapy does not mean your relationship is failing.
-In fact, many couples pursue therapy because they care deeply about their relationship and want to strengthen it.
+Many couples pursue therapy because they care deeply about their relationship and want to strengthen it.
+Just as individuals seek support for personal growth, couples often benefit from guidance navigating communication patterns and habits that are hard to change alone.
+Reaching out is often a sign you're invested in your relationship's future.

 Can Couples Therapy really help us improve our relationship?